Skip to content

 Meet Our Team

-The REDDI Lab is composed of over 60 talented individuals who have contributed to the development of diagnostic tests that allow for rapid and expanded testing of the SARS-CoV-2 virus.
+The REDDI Lab has employed over 120 talented individuals who have contributed to the development of diagnostic tests that allow for rapid and expanded testing of the SARS-CoV-2 virus.
 In addition to advancements in tests, students receive training in clinical lab sciences that traditionally have not been available at Clemson, providing a valuable educational tool.

 Award-winning researchers helm the lab, providing leadership and guidance to undergraduate and graduate students.
 A full team directory is available.